The Bertrand family

 Avoid temperature variations

-One of the most common mistakes in storing rosé wine is leaving it exposed to temperature fluctuations.
+One of the most common mistakes when storing rosé wine is leaving it exposed to temperature fluctuations.
 Frequently moving from hot to cold can cause the liquid to expand and contract, which can affect the quality of the wine.

 Do not shake the bottle